MBrunoS/arc-carousel/apps/docs/src/content/docs/reference/carousel-root.md

 The breakpoints are based on the [Tailwind CSS breakpoints](https://tailwindcss.com/docs/responsive-design) and are used to determine the number of slides displayed on a single page for different screen sizes.

-For example, if you want to display 2 slides per page on small screens and 3 slides per page on medium screens, you can do the following:
+For example, if you want to display 1 slide per page on mobile, 2 slides per page on small screens and 3 slides per page on medium screens, you can do the following:

 ```jsx
 <Carousel.Root